KristianColville1/raza-noodles/README.md

 <details>
 <summary>Menu Page</summary>
 <br>
+User stories fufilled:

+    - As a user I would like to browse the website.
+    - As a user I need to easily find a contact number.
+    - As a user it is important I can find an address.
+    - As a user I would like to be able to view a food menu.

+Testing results:

-The second internal page after the home page is the menu page.
-It features some of the information from the home page such as the address and phone number.
-It has one of my scroll icons to go further down the page.
+    - The second internal page is the menu page and can be indicated to from the home page.
+The user of this site can navigate to this area thus allowing them to browse the website.

-The background effect consists of an animation written in css that comes forwards.
-The background has a color effect.
-This was done with a background blend mode.
+    - Placed under the main image on this page the address and phone number are both visable for the user.
+    - The menu page has a food menu section allowing the user to see what Raza Noodles has to offer.

 ![Menu-page](/assets/images/features/menu-page.png)